 Learn more about heart attack and what to do.

-A cardiac arrest is when the heart stops beating and no blood is flowing to deliver oxygen to the body’s organs.
-It can happen to anyone for a variety of reasons, including a heart attack.
-This is a medical emergency that requires immediate action: call 9-1-1, perform CPR and use an AED (automated external defibrillator) if available until emergency help arrives.
+A cardiac arrest is when the heart suddenly and unexpectedly stops beating and oxygen-carrying blood stops flowing to the brain and other vital organs.
+It can happen to anyone, anywhere, at any age, for a variety of reasons, including a heart attack.
+This is a medical emergency that requires immediate action: call 9-1-1, perform CPR and use an AED (automated external defibrillator) as soon as one is available until emergency help arrives.

-It is estimated that fewer than 10% of Canadians who have an out-of-hospital cardiac arrest survive to go home to their families.
+Only one in 10 Canadians who have an out-of-hospital cardiac arrest will survive to go home to their families.

 “Most of the cardiac arrests that happen are in a home setting or environment where if there’s anyone around, it’s going to be your loved one,” says Dr. Bhanji.